 The programme incorporates a unique and balanced approach to the delivery of research methods.
-Three, 30 credit Research Methods modules are delivered in the first year.
+Three, 30-credit Research Methods modules are delivered in the first year.
 The initial module addresses wider philosophical debates which frame the research process.
 The second addresses a range of specific qualitative and quantitative research methods - contextualised as appropriate.
 The third is specific to a group of subject specialisms clustered around a shared academic discipline / sub-discipline.

-e-Learning
+6.2 e-Learning

-Alongside ongoing tutorial support and research methods workshops, students have access to the University Learning Space where they are encouraged to engage with a range of support materials to assist with their studies.
+Alongside ongoing tutorial support and research methods workshops, students have access to the University's virtual learning environment where they are encouraged to engage with a range of support materials to assist with their studies.